 If you decide to look at distressed properties, get help from a real estate agent knowledgeable about foreclosures, auctions, and short sales.
-There are bargains to be had, but only if your agent has the sophistication to deal with the inner workings of this esoteric sub-market.
-(To learn more about shopping for foreclosed homes, read Nolo's article Buying a Foreclosed Home: Your Way to Break Into the Real Estate Market?)
+Bargains can be found, but only if your agent has the sophistication to deal with the inner workings of this esoteric sub-market.

-Although you may be able to negotiate concessions from the seller, you need to do so intelligently, based on tailored market research.
-Don't make the mistake that some would-be buyers have and alienate a prospective seller by offering an insultingly low sum -- one that suggests you don't have the market savvy or financial wherewithal to be worth negotiating with any further.
+You might be able to bid low or negotiate concessions from the seller, in a market where homes are tough to sell.
+But you'll need to do so intelligently, based on tailored market research.
+Don't, for instance, make the mistake that some would-be buyers have, and alienate a prospective seller by offering an insultingly low sum for the property; one that suggests you don't have the market savvy or financial wherewithal to be worth negotiating with further.

 Seek monetary concessions.
 You can ask the seller to cover some of the transaction or other costs you incur in a home sale (on top of submitting a reduced-price bid).
 Virtually every cost is open to negotiation, including who pays title insurance, closing costs, transfer taxes, and even the points on your mortgage.
 Motivated sellers also have been known to make the buyer's first few mortgage payments, pay a year's worth of homeowners' association dues, cover property taxes or insurance premiums, and even help with the down payment or financing a second mortgage.

-Ask for tangible things, instead.
-Instead of home improvements, you might ask for things you need (or just want).
+Ask for tangible things.
 If you're dealing with a professional developer, they've been known to throw in new kitchen appliances, a flat-screen TV, a fuel-efficient Vespa, a cruise or other vacation, or a golf cart.
-If you're dealing with an individual homeowner, you might ask for furniture or equipment that's already in the home and fits perfectly, moving expenses, or a home warranty.
+If you're dealing with an individual homeowner, you might ask for furniture or equipment that's already in the home and fits perfectly, or for the seller to pay for your moving expenses or a home warranty.

-To learn more about the ins and outs of buying a home, get Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart (Nolo).
+To learn more about the ins and outs of buying a home, get Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Ann O'Connell, and Marcia Stewart (Nolo).

 1 | 2